GerHobbelt/xsldbg/README.md

 Documentation
 =============
-* xsldbg man page
+* xsldbg man page (for *nix users)
-* docs/en/website/index.html includes a quick tutorial about using xsldbg
+* docs/en/plain/index.html for the xsldbg manual
-* docs/en/website/index.html and docs/en/plain/index.html for latest information
+* docs/en/website/index.html for latest infomation and a quick tutorial about using xsldbg
 * to add docbook DTD support to catalog on Linux use command like:
 > sudo  xmlcatalog -v --add nextCatalog '' "file:///usr/share/xml/docbook/schema/dtd/4.5/catalog.xml" /etc/xml/catalog
 * to regenerate docbook documentation saxon version 6 must be in path.
 See docs/en/en.pro